average-engineer/impact-location-prediction-using-ann/README.md

 # 2. Data
 Run `dataParser.py` to parse all numerical data, experimental validation data and group specific data from the remote directory Sciebo maintained by RWTH Aachen University. `dataParser.py` saves the unbalanced datasets to the local directory `saved_variables`.
 Run `dataBalance.py` to save the completely balanced dataset to the local directory `saved_variables/Balanced_Data`.
 Run `skewedData.py` to save the datasets for various cases of skewness in the local directory `saved_variables/Skewed_Data`.

+***In case the database server maintained by RWTH in Sciebo becomes outdated, or the data is deleted by the university itself, please feel free to get in touch with Ashutosh via EMail.
+The email ID can be accessed from Ashutosh's Github profile.***

 # 3. CNN Architecture
 ## cnnXYModel.py is the main program used to call different saved trained and validated CNN models.
 This program uses the directories saved_model and saved_variable to import the desired models.